 The following are not classed as cars for VAT purposes:

-- vehicles capable of accommodating only one person or suitable for carrying 12 or more people (including the driver)
+- Vehicles capable of accommodating only one person or suitable for carrying 12 or more people (including the driver)

-- prison vans, ambulances, and caravans
+- Prison vans, ambulances, and caravans

-- vehicles with an unladen weight of three or more tonnes
+- Vehicles with an unladen weight of three or more tonnes

-- special purpose vehicles (e.g., breakdown and recovery vehicles, mobile shops, ice cream vans, hearses, bullion vans)
+- Special purpose vehicles (e.g., breakdown and recovery vehicles, mobile shops, ice cream vans, hearses, bullion vans)

-- vehicles with a payload of one tonne or more
+- Vehicles with a payload of one tonne or more

 You can also reclaim all of the VAT on fuel if the vehicle is used exclusively for business.
 However, if you use the vehicle for any private journeys, you can only reclaim VAT on the business element of fuel.
 Alternatively, you can reclaim 100% of the VAT and pay a fuel scale charge to cover private usage.